The body holds the mind, just as the mind contains the body.

 Stephe Levine

-Unwinging and resting is an art and practice of taking time to linger, dwell and abide within the moment, exploring all there is to be aware of within it.
-It can be evoked, deepened, cultivated and explored.
+Unwinding and resting is both an art and a practice: lingering, dwelling, abiding in the richness of the moment, and exploring what unfolds within it.
+Through this workshop, you’ll be guided with supportive sequences and suggestions drawn from yoga and somatic practices, creating space for ease, renewal, and presence.
 This workshop is here to assist that with suggestions and sequences weaved from various yoga and somatic practices like:

 Micro-movements - to ease the body into stillness & increase body awareness